HxGodot/hxgodot/README.md

 Let's make this work.

-This is an early (pre-alpha) Haxe-hxcpp project builds a dynamic library that can be loaded by Godot 4.x.
+This is an early (pre-alpha) Haxe-hxcpp project that builds a dynamic library that can be loaded by Godot 4.x.

 ## Goal
 The goal is to evolve this project into a full library that allows writing extensions and new nodes in Haxe and eventually allow for cppia-scripting.